theNewDynamic/oregonsadventurecoast.com/content/sitepages/local-industry-resources.md

 **Requests for VCB Grant Funds**<br>The VCB has very limited funds available for first time events and initial costs of a new project or program.
 These funds are based on the available budget the VCB is allotted based on Lodging Tax collections.
 A maximum of $3,000 can be awarded and an application process is required.
 Grant application: [Tourism Grant Program - CBNB PDF](/img/tourism-grant-program-cbnb.pdf).

 **Sign Up for Our Local Industry Communication Newsletter**<br>Stay up to date with the latest goings-on with community leaders and local partnerships!
-We, of course, promise not to inundate your inbox.&nbsp;
+We, of course, promise not to inundate your inbox.

+<script type="text/javascript" src="https://form.jotform.com/jsform/231117507748154"></script>